aleph1/simple-observable-proxy/README.md

 ```

 ## Migrating from 1.x or 2.x to 3.0
+The object containing event types is now `observableEvents` versus `ObservableEvents`.

 The `observe` and `unobserve` methods have been removed as of v3.0 and should be updated as follows:

 1. Where you import the `observe` and `unobserve` methods, instead import the `on` and `off` methods, and the `ObservableEvents` object.